MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/AccessByPermission-Property.md

 manager: edupont
 ---
 # AccessByPermission Property
 Sets a value for a table field or UI element that determines the permission mask for an object that a user must have to see and access the related page fields or UI element in the client.
-The UI element will be removed at runtime if the user does not have permissions to a certain object as specified in the **\($ S\_2180 Access By Permission $\)** window.
+The UI element will be removed at runtime if the user does not have permissions to a certain object as specified in the **Access By Permission** window.
 For more information, see [How to: Remove UI Elements Using the AccessByPermission Property](How-to--Remove-UI-Elements-Using-the-AccessByPermission-Property.md).

  All types of UI elements will be removed if they relate to an object to which the user does not have the required permissions: